AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/sftp.md

 # SFTP connection

-Create a live outbound connection to your SFTP Server to periodically export delimited data files from Experience Platform.
+Create a live outbound connection to your SFTP server to periodically export delimited data files from Adobe Experience Platform.

+>[!IMPORTANT]
+>
+> While Adobe supports data exports to SFTP servers, the recommended method to export data to a cloud storage location is through [!DNL Amazon S3] or [!DNL Azure Blob].

 ## Export Type {#export-type}